-Error while preparing to send sharing message in MS Office [Fix]
+- Error while preparing to send sharing message sometimes appear in Outlook when you try to share your Calendar.

-Causes of the Error while preparing to send sharing message
+Causes of Error while preparing to send sharing message

 - Office file corruption – Some Office files create a link between Outlook and your Calendar app.
-These flies can get corrupted leading to this error message.
+These files can get corrupted leading to this error message.

 - Add-ins meddling with the sharing option – Installing an outdated or an experimental add-in for Outlook can lead to this issue.